 As an example, a single domain name is configured for all the Sprout nodes.
 Each Bono node maintains a pool of SIP connections to the Sprout nodes, with the target node for each connection selected at random from the list of addresses returned by DNS.
 Bono selects a connection at random for each SIP transaction forwarded to Sprout.
 The connections in the pool are recycled on failure and periodically, selecting a different address from the list returned by the DNS server each time.

-A similar technique is used for the HTTP connections between Sprout and Homer/Homestead, and between Sprout/Bono and Ralf – each Sprout/Bono maintains a pool of connections load balanced across the Homer/Homestead/Ralf clusters and periodically forces these connections to be recycled.
+A similar technique is used for the HTTP connections between Sprout and Homer/Dime – each Sprout maintains a pool of connections load balanced across the Homer/Dime clusters and periodically forces these connections to be recycled.

 Traditional telco products achieve reliability using low-level data replication, often in a one-to-one design.
 This is both complex and costly – and does not adapt well to a virtualized/cloud environment.

-The Clearwater approach to reliability is to follow common design patterns for scalable web services – keeping most components largely stateless and storing long-lived state in specially designed reliable and scalable clustered data stores.
+The Clearwater approach to reliability is to follow common design patterns for scalable web services – keeping most components stateless and storing long-lived state in specially designed, reliable and scalable clustered data stores.

-Homer and Homestead similarly only retain local state for pending requests – all long lived state is stored redundantly in the associated Cassandra cluster.
+Dime and Homer similarly only retain local state for pending requests – all long lived state is stored redundantly in the data store clusters provided by Vellum.

 SIP communications are divided into a trusted zone (for flows between Sprout nodes, Bono nodes and trusted application servers) and an untrusted zone (for message flows between Bono nodes and external clients or other systems).
 These zones use different ports allowing the trusted zone to be isolated using security groups and/or firewall rules, while standard SIP authentication mechanisms are used to protect the untrusted ports.